scotthlee/covid-casedefs/README.md

   14. `any_pos`: whether ELISA or RT-PCR was positive

 ## Code
 We used both R and Python to do the analysis for this study.
 There's a good deal of overlap between the two sets of code, but in general, the R code is geared toward generating our graphics, while the Python code is geared toward generating the statistics we report in the tables.
-Here's quick manifest of the scripts:
+Here's a quick manifest of the scripts:

   ### Python
   1. [tools.py](https://github.com/scotthlee/hh-transmission/blob/master/python/tools.py): support functions used for the analysis